zhenxianglin/ResearchStory/README.md

 ```
 <br></br>
 ## **Feature Instruction**
+We also deploy the website.
+Its url is [https://researchstory-19.herokuapp.com/](https://researchstory-19.herokuapp.com/)
+<br></br>
-Input url: [https://researchstory-19.herokuapp.com/](https://researchstory-19.herokuapp.com/) can open the website.
+Input url can open the website.
 Here is the front-page of the website.
 <br></br>
 ![](https://github.com/blastxiaol/ResearchStory/blob/front-end/readme_img/1.png)
 <br></br>